Ghetto Postage: Commercial performance

 The album found decent success with the single "Bout Dat" featuring Silkk The Shocker, which made it to number eleven on the US Hot R&B/Hip Hop Singles & Tracks.
+It sold 93,000 copies in its first week.

 Animation

 The music video for "Souljas" was the first fully animated Hip Hop music video ever which became a huge success for No Limit.